kaltun-dev/jujube-farm/README.md

  [Screenshots from a mobile phone device](https://github.com/jurica29/Nikola-Tesla/tree/main/assets/images/readmeimages/smallerscreens)

 + Errors

-On the 3 pages, Wave showed 1 error that can be viewed [here](https://github.com/jurica29/Nikola-Tesla/tree/main/assets/images/readmeimages//wave.jpg).

 That error was fixed by adding the "aria-labelledby" attribute to the form, which helps the assistive technology, such as screen readers, to catalog the object, so that users can navigate between them.